Physics-inspired adaptions to low-parameter neural network weather forecasts systems: Methods

 \subsubsection{Base architecture}

-Our base architecture without spherical convolution uses normal convolution.
+Our base architecture without Spherenet convolution uses normal convolution with wrapping on the sides.
 Along the longitude direction the convolution is ``wrapped'' around, so there is no artificial boundary.
-At the poles the grid is padded with zeros to make the output of the convolution operation the same size as the input.
-This is the same approach for dealing with the boundaries as in \citet{weyn_can_2019}.
+At the poles the grid is wrapped over the pole: the northern neighbour of a point on the northernmost latitude band is the point on the same latitude band but with 180$^\circ$ shifted longitude.
 The kernel size of the convolutions is 3$\times$3.
+Note that for the different resolution datasets, this corresponds to different spatial extents in the input data.